Skip to Content

 Equipment Used

 I usually do not recommend specifically branded equipment unless I think that it is essential for the recipe.
-If you have any questions feel free to ask them in the comments section at the bottom of the page.
+But if you have any questions, feel free to ask them in the comments section below the recipe.

 • Sharp kitchen knife.